-See our school's Online Safety Policy

-See also Pages 32-34 Part 2 and Annex D KCSIE

-See also 'Teaching Online Safety In Schools' (non-statutory guidance)
+See our school's Online Safety Policy See also Pages 35-38 of KCSIE Part 2 See also 'Teaching Online Safety In Schools' (non-statutory guidance)

 Technology is a significant component in many safeguarding and well-being issues.
 Children are at risk of abuse online as well as face to face.
 In many cases abuse will take place concurrently via online channels and in daily life.